 Begin an Analysis

 The Cohort tool is designed to track a user group's completion of a target behavior over time.
 To help illustrate this, the query builder in Cohort is broken into three parts.

-- Define a Cohort is the group of users who will be included in the cohort analysis.
+- Define a Cohort: the group of users who will be included in the cohort analysis.
 They are created by selecting an event or series of events which a user must have completed to be included in the user group.

-- Select a Breakout is where you select how your cohort analysis will be broken out.
+- Select a Breakout: select how your cohort analysis will be broken out.
 You may use event properties, user properties, or time generations.

-To get started, follow the prompts in the query builder to fill each of these three sections.
+To get started, fill out each of these three sections and hit run.

 Time Generations are an automatically generated property type available in Cohort.
-They group users based on the hour, day, week, or month that they completed the prerequisite cohorting action (in the case of the image above, clicking an email link).
+They group users based on the hour, day, week, or month that they completed the prerequisite cohorting action (set in Define a Cohort).
 These groups are then charted and compared against each other, exposing differences in behavior over time.

-For example, if a cohort is defined as those who completed the event "Email Link Clicked", the target action is "Free Trial Start", and the time generation is "Day of", then users are broken out into cohort based on the day that they completed "Email Link Clicked".
-These groups may then be compared against each other for completion of the target action, "Free Trial Start".
+For example, if a cohort is defined as those who completed the event Create Profile, the target action is Purchase Product, and the time generation is Hour of, then users are broken out into cohort based on the hour that they completed Create Profile.
+These groups may then be compared against each other for completion of the target action, Purchase Product.

 "By" Clause in Cohort

 In Cohort, "By" clauses are applied differently than in other tools.
-When building a cohort analysis, the "By" clause selected for "Segmented by" applies across all query rows.
+When building a cohort analysis, the "By" clause applies across all query rows.